 Spring brings a feeling of freshness, renewed energy, and new leaves.
 For the green-fingered among us, it might be a time to get working in the garden again because those hidden flowers will soon start to bloom.
 Early spring is the time to prune our summer and fall flowering shrubs.

-Now, we like shrubs for their low maintenance vibes.
-We all know that a marketing strategy is far from low maintenance, but we still thought we could apply three spring marketing pruning tips to any business; no matter the size.
+Now, we like shrubs for their low-maintenance vibes.
+We all know that a marketing strategy is far from low maintenance, but we still thought we could apply three spring marketing pruning tips to any business, no matter the size.

 Review + Audit

 Start by making sure your marketing goals still align with your business goals.
-We’re all aware that things change as they grow, so you need to keep checking in.
+We’re all aware that things change as they grow, so you must keep checking in.
 Make a list of your goals and objectives – do they still chime with you?
 Do they represent your vision?
 If not, it might be time to do a little pruning.

 Clean up + Remove